How to Permanently Set $PATH in Linux

 OR

-Note: The above method only works for your user account.
+Note: The above method only works for user accounts.

 Permanently Set $PATH for All Users